ian-flores/Spatial-Heterogeneity/README.md

 # Spatial-Heterogeneity

+## Status

+This project is no longer under-development by me.

+## Authors

+- Ian Flores Siaca
+- Dr. Miguel A. Acevedo

 ## Description

 This GitHub Repository contains the code for the following project in which I collaborated with Dr. Miguel Acevedo during the period comprehending between July 2015 and May 2016.The following abstract is for reference only, and doesn't represent the actual status of the project.